yueyanglu/yueyanglu.github.io/index.md

 ### Education
-I am a postdoctoral researcher at the [Center for Ocean-Atmospheric Prediction Studies](https://www.coaps.fsu.edu/), Florida State University.
+I am a postdoctoral associate working with Dr. [Gaël Forget](https://gaelforget.net/) at MIT.
+Prior to this, I was a postdoc at the [Center for Ocean-Atmospheric Prediction Studies](https://www.coaps.fsu.edu/), Florida State University.
 I completed my Ph.D. in Meteorology & Physical Oceanography at the [Rosenstiel School of Marine, Atmospheric and Earth Science](https://www.rsmas.miami.edu/), University of Miami.

 ---

 ### Research Interests
-My current research focuses on how the ocean dynamics influences the regional sea level changes on the Northwestern European shelf.
-I am also interested in how mesoscale eddies affect tracer distributions in the ocean and what is the mechanism of this effect.
-I use theory and idealized and comprehensive numerical models of ocean circulation to tackle these problems.
+My research explores ocean dynamics from small scales up to the mesoscale, with a focus on vertical mixing and transport by mesoscale eddies.
+I am also interested in changes on continental shelves, including sea-level variability on the European shelf and ocean warming in the Gulf of Maine.
+I combine both theory with both idealized and comprehensive numerical models of ocean circulation to tackle these problems.
 I am always happy to discuss and collaborate with different minds!